RasanYo/cse_signupservice/README.md

 With the external ip address of signupservice-external, enter in your the search bar of your browser <EXTERNAL_IP>:3000 to access the signup page.
 Once there you can enter the email address and the password with which you want to login.

+Made by Jonathan Zöllinger, Pascal Schütze and Rasan Younis (Originally we had a different repository consisting just of the folder we were working in.
+Here is the link https://github.com/RasanYo/signupservice.git.
+At the end we created a new repository with all the other files.
+So it might seem as if only one person did all the commits for this repository, but in reality everyone contributed equally.)